Checkmarx/kics/docs/running-kics.md

 -   Git
 -   GSC

-Files and directories that are not local will be placed in a temporarly folder during KICS execution.
+Files and directories that are not local will be placed in a temporarily folder during KICS execution.

 ### Local Files